German Translation Specialists

-German (Deutsch) is spoken as a native language by approximately 120 million people worldwide, primarily in Germany, Austria and Switzerland but also in Luxembourg and Lichtenstein, and as a foreign language by a further 80 million.
+German (Deutsch) is spoken as a native language by approximately 95 million people worldwide, primarily in Germany, Austria and Switzerland but also in Luxembourg and Lichtenstein, and as a second language by a further 10 – 15 million.
 There are also significant communities of native speakers in Italy, France, Belgium and Denmark.
 The United States has one of the largest concentrations of German speakers outside Europe and there are numerous immigrant colonies across South America, too.
 It is the most widely spoken first language of the European Union, and the second most spoken language in Europe (after English).

 Linguistically speaking, German dialects are different from varieties of standard German.
 The dialects are the traditional local varieties which can be traced back to the different medieval Germanic tribes.
 Many of them are barely intelligible to someone who knows only standard German, since they often differ from standard German in features such as vocabulary, pronunciation and sentence structure.